Canon 1D Mark II versus Canon 1Ds Mark II

 |Camera Body Specifications

-The listed prices provide an indication of the market segment that the manufacturer of the cameras have been targeting.
+The price is, of course, an important factor in any camera decision.
+The listed launch prices provide an indication of the market segment that the manufacturer of the cameras have been targeting.
 The 1D Mark II was launched at a markedly lower price (by 44 percent) than the 1Ds Mark II, which puts it into a different market segment.
 Usually, retail prices stay at first close to the launch price, but after several months, discounts become available.
 Later in the product cycle and, in particular, when the replacement model is about to appear, further discounting and stock clearance sales often push the camera price considerably down.
 Then, after the new model is out, very good deals can frequently be found on the pre-owned market.

 Of the two cameras under consideration, the Canon 1D Mark II features an APS-H sensor and the Canon 1Ds Mark II a full frame sensor.
 The sensor area in the 1Ds Mark II is 58 percent bigger.
 As a result of these sensor size differences, the cameras have a format factor of, respectively, 1.3 and 1.0.
 Both cameras have a native aspect ratio (sensor width to sensor height) of 3:2.